freenet/freenet-core/README.md

 A very simple contract might require that the state is a list of messages, each signed with a specific cryptographic keypair.
 The state can be updated to add new messages if appropriately signed.
 Something like this could serve as the basis for a blog or Twitter feed.

 Locutus is implemented in Rust and will be available across all major operating systems, desktop and mobile.

-## Status

-We're working hard and expect an early prototype in August 2022.

-You can support our work through a [donation](https://freenetproject.org/pages/donate.html).

 ## Stay up to date